AI for the Life Sciences

 Not supported by credible evidence with current systems.
 The capability is either aspirational, has been demonstrated in toy settings that do not generalize, or requires evidence that has not been produced.
 “Fully autonomous drug discovery without experimental validation” is beyond current capabilities.
 Coscientist demonstrates autonomous chemistry execution in bounded settings (Boiko et al., 2023), not autonomous discovery without measurement.

-The point of the tiers is not to be conservative: it is to be specific.
-A claim that cannot be placed in a tier is not a claim about a system; it is marketing.
+The point of the questions is not to be conservative: it is to be specific.
+A claim that cannot answer them is not a claim about a system; it is marketing.

 Reading Claims with the Framework